helboukkouri/acl_srw_2019/README.md

 ## Python environment

-The code was tested on Linux and Python 3.6.
+The code was tested on Linux (Ubuntu 16.04.4 LTS) and Python (3.6).
 Using Anaconda, install a new environment from the `.yml` file:

 `conda env create --name ACL_PAPER_env -f=environment.yml`